Kavindu-2004/indra-web-apperal/README.md

 ## 🌐 Overview

-**Indra Web Apparel** is a production-ready e-commerce platform for an apparel brand.
-It supports the full shopping lifecycle — from browsing products to completing purchases — with a secure authentication system, a real-time shopping cart, a wishlist, and a powerful admin dashboard for managing inventory and orders.
+**Indra Web Apparel** is a production ready e-commerce platform for an apparel brand.
+It supports the full shopping lifecycle from browsing products to completing purchases with a secure authentication system, a real time shopping cart, a wishlist, and a powerful admin dashboard for managing inventory and orders.

 ---